-- 5.3.1 Dolphin monitoring is conducted twice per month in each survey area (but three times per month for July 2012 in order to compensate the deficit of on effort survey in previous months). - 5.3.2 Dolphin monitoring is conducted only when visibility is good (e.g., over 1km) and the sea condition is at a Beaufort Sea State of 4 or better. - 5.3.3 When thunder storm, black rain or typhoon warnings are in force, all survey effort is stopped.
+- 5.3.1 Dolphin monitoring is conducted twice per month in each survey area. - 5.3.2 Dolphin monitoring is conducted only when visibility is good (e.g., over 1km) and the sea condition is at a Beaufort Sea State of 4 or better. - 5.3.3 When thunder storm, black rain or typhoon warnings are in force, all survey effort is stopped.